 The TexPrint DT Heavy and DT Light papers are designed for certain ink types, but are compatible with any sublimation printer.
 But how exactly do the two fare against each other?
 This blog post and video compares both papers used on a Sawgrass SG printer, plus how they react to certain images and sublimation blanks.

-Two popular choices of sublimation paper are TexPrint DT Heavy and DT Light (currently XPHR) from Beaver Paper.
+Two popular choices of sublimation paper are TexPrint DT Heavy and DT Light from Beaver Paper.
 While both papers have been optimized for specific sublimation printer systems and inks, they are each safe to use on any sublimation printer - regardless of their ink type.
 However, their results in printing certain types of images do vary from one paper to the other.
 Based on our results using a Sawgrass printer with Sublijet ink, TexPrint DT Light releases more of the gas sublimation dye onto substrates than DT Heavy.
 And as you’ll see below, this has different effects on the final product.

 ChromaLuxe Photo Panel Comparison

 We’ve prepared a few substrates applied with these papers to specifically show how each paper reacts with a certain type of vibrant image.
 We’ll start with a couple of 5" by 7" ChromaLuxe aluminum photo panels, each one applied with the same photograph on each TexPrint paper.
 Notice how the two kids in the photo appear with more natural tones on TexPrint DT Heavy.
 While DT Light looks decent overall, the image does appear slightly oversaturated.

 Next up, we'll apply a small painterly graphic on a white 100% polyester T-shirt.
 The vibrancy of the darker colors is much stronger on DT Light, though DT Heavy does come rather close in appearance.